dcunited001/dcunited001.github.io/_posts/2018-01-14-experimental-psychology-the-paradox-encyclopedia-and-how-to-beat-the-rokos-basilisk.md

 ### Active HUMINT Surveillance For Inception, Gaslighting and Risk Mitigation

-To a skeptic, this is the most reasonable explaination for false memories.
-It violates Occam's ras
+To a skeptic, this is the most reasonable explanation for false memories.
+It least offends Occam's razor.

 If the person is under surveillance and is known to exhibit a certain psycological trait (i.e. they talk to themselves) then, with